Alcohol and Drug ProblemsSkip to the navigation

 If you think you may have a problem with drugs or alcohol, take a short quiz to evaluate your symptoms:

-Alcohol abuse causes over 100,000 deaths in the United States and Canada each year.
-It is the drug most commonly abused by children ages 12 to 17.
+Alcohol misuse causes over 100,000 deaths in the United States and Canada each year.
+It is the drug most commonly used by children ages 12 to 17.
 Alcohol-related car crashes are the leading cause of death in teenagers.
 People who drink alcohol are more likely to engage in high-risk sexual behavior, have poor grades or job performance, use tobacco products, and experiment with illegal drugs.
 Alcohol and drug use may be an unconscious attempt at self-treatment for another problem, such as depression.

 You have an alcohol problem if your use of alcohol interferes with your health or daily living.
 You develop alcoholism if you physically or emotionally depend on alcohol to get you through your day.

 Long-term heavy drinking damages the liver, nervous system, heart, and brain.
 It can lead to high blood pressure, stomach problems, medicine interactions, sexual problems, osteoporosis, and cancer.
-Alcohol abuse can also lead to violence, accidents, social isolation, jail or prison time, and problems at work and home.
+Alcohol misuse can also lead to violence, accidents, social isolation, jail or prison time, and problems at work and home.